lanl-aea/waves/docs/tutorial_05_parameter_substitution_waves.rst

 :ref:`waves_eabm_cli` to see what the default values are.
 As mentioned in :ref:`tutorial_geometry_waves`, the argument parser for each of these scripts will supply a default value for each command line argument that is not specified (assuming a defualt value was specified in the argument parser definition).
-This allowed us to simplify the command passed to the :meth:`waves.scons.abaqus_journal` builder.
+This allowed us to simplify the command passed to the :meth:`waves.scons_extensions.abaqus_journal` builder.
 The advantage to coding this behavior ahead of time is that we get parameter substitution into our journal files when we need it.
 The ``width``, ``height``, and ``global_seed`` keys of the ``simulation_variables`` dictionary will be used later in this tutorial to specify the values passed to the journal files via the CLI.